 Find your care

 Approximately 10% of reproductive-aged women have endometriosis.
-However, the true prevalence is unknown since the diagnosis requires laparoscopy (a surgery where a doctor looks in the abdomen with a camera through the belly button) to visualize and biopsy endometriosis lesions.
-Endometriosis is seen in 12-32% of women having surgery for pelvic pain, and in up to 50% of women having surgery for infertility.
+Endometriosis is seen in 12–32% of women having surgery for pelvic pain, and in up to 50% of women having surgery for infertility.
 Endometriosis is rarely found in girls before they start their period, but it is seen in up to half of young girls and teens with pelvic pain and painful periods.
 Endometriosis can be diagnosed based on clinical symptoms and radiology imaging findings, but can only be confirmed via surgery.

 Endometriosis can also spread at the time of surgery.
 For example, a woman with endometriosis that undergoes a cesarean section could inadvertently have endometriosis implant in the abdominal incision so that she develops endometriosis in the scar from the surgery.